mhero/react-dial-phone/README.md

 # react-dial-phone

-Experiment to produce phone sounds using [AudioContext](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext) All key will produce a sound similar to a phone,  including the ring tone
+- Experiment to produce phone sounds using [AudioContext](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext)
+- Every key will produce a sound similar to a phone, including the ring tone

 Install:
 ```